Multipath TCP: Use cases

 Other deployment use Multipath TCP to aggregate the bandwidth of different networks.
 For example, several types of smartphones, notably in Korea, use Multipath TCP to bond WiFi and 4G through SOCKS proxies.
 Another example are the Hybrid Access Networks that are deployed by network operators willing to combine xDSL and LTE networks.
 In this deployment, Multipath TCP is used to efficiently balance the traffic over the xDSL and the LTE network.

-In standardisation of converged fixed and mobile communication networks 3GPP and BBF are interoperating to provide an ATSSS (Access Traffic Selection, Switching, Splitting) feature to support multipath sessions, e.g, by applying Multipath TCP both in the User Equipment (UE) or Residential Gateway (RG) and on the network side.
+In the standardisation of converged fixed and mobile communication networks, 3GPP and BBF are interoperating to provide an ATSSS (Access Traffic Selection, Switching, Splitting) feature to support multipath sessions, e.g, by applying Multipath TCP both in the User Equipment (UE) or Residential Gateway (RG) and on the network side.